 What can I complain about to the FMA?

 We deal with a range of complaints about our financial markets and the people who operate them.
-See our ‘What you can complain to us about’ page for more information.
+See what you can complain to us about for more information.

 What is the difference between the FMA and SFO?